 Wild and free!
-Beneath your feet, in gardens and reserves, you will find a whole world of wild edible leafy greens.
-What better way to use all this goodness in spring than in a tasty pesto.
+Beneath your feet, in gardens, reserves, along waterways and roads, you will find a whole world of wild edible leafy greens.
+What better way to celebrate all this spring goodness than with fresh pesto?

 Types of greens you might find

-The pesto I made for this post was wild fennel and watercress, both foraged on my walks around our local rivulet.
+For the pesto in this post, I used wild fennel and watercress.
+Both foraged on walks around the local rivulet.

-Examples of other “weeds” readily you might find in spring include stinging nettle, watercress, rocket, wood sorrel, sow thistle, ribwort/plantain, mallow, pig face, fat hen, chickweed and Warrigal greens.
-Really, the list is almost endless and the region where you live will have its own selection.
+Other edible “weeds” you might find in spring include stinging nettle, watercress, rocket, wood sorrel, sow thistle, ribwort/plantain, mallow, pig face, fat hen, chickweed and Warrigal greens.
+The list is almost endless and the region where you live will have its own selection.

 Know what greens you are picking

-You do need to be cautious, always be 100% sure of what you are picking.
-You do not want to inadvertently poison yourself … yes, seriously.
+You do need to be cautious.
+Be 100% sure of what you are picking.
+You do not want to poison yourself inadvertently … yes, seriously.

 I keep a couple of foraging books in a cloth tote bag in my car glove box.
-Also in there is a pair of chicken shears that pull apart and can be used as knives – super handy, more versatile and lighter than secateurs.
+Also a pair of chicken shears that pull apart, they can be used as knives.
+Super handy, more versatile and lighter than secateurs.